a773music/a773_er301_presets/README.md

 ## 6 Bands
 ### cheap reverb.unit
 CPU usage: 6.5%
-Room size reverb that doesn't tax the CPU
+Room size reverb that doesn't tax the CPU.
+Works on stereo channel, but is mono in, mono out...
 Controls:
 * size (0-1)